 “In the years since the county’s tourism grant program was introduced, many tourism-related businesses have shared their desire to have the grants awarded early in the year in order to properly market and prepare for the busy spring and summer tourism seasons,” said Reneé Seifert, President and CEO of the LHVB.
 “We shared their ideas with the Somerset County Commissioners, who were happy to help adjust the timeline to better assist the county’s tourism businesses.
 For instance, by awarding grants earlier in the year, the recipients can plan their print, radio and television marketing in advance, which can help secure better placement and cost.”

 In order to accommodate this adjustment, the grant application deadline has been moved and applications will be due by November 18, 2016, to give the grant committees time to review applications and present awards earlier in 2017.
-Attendees will receive criteria and applications for marketing and visitor center grants at the conclusion of the event.
+Attendees will receive criteria for marketing and visitor center grants at the conclusion of the event.

 The annual tourism grant program is administered by the Laurel Highlands Visitors Bureau, the county’s official destination marketing organization and the Somerset County Commissioners.
 Since the program’s inception, nearly $3.9 million has been awarded to tourism-related entities throughout the county.

 Tourism is big business for Somerset County.
 According to the Pennsylvania Tourism Office’s most recent Annual Economic Impact Travel Report, travelers spent more than $1.83 billion in the Laurel Highlands region in 2014, a 2.8% increase from 2013.
 The region had the second highest share of travelers’ dollars going towards lodging and third highest in food, beverage and shopping among the state’s 11 tourism regions.
 Somerset County generated more than $387 million in visitor spending along with 3,331 jobs in the tourism sector.